eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 Be aware that *Fast DDS-Gen* is not case sensitive as it is specified in the `IDL specification <https://www.omg.org/spec/IDL/4.2/PDF>`_.
-To activate case sensitiveity use option :code:`-cs` when running *Fast DDS-Gen* (see :ref:`fastddsgen_supported_options`).
+To activate case sensitivity use option :code:`-cs` when running *Fast DDS-Gen* (see :ref:`fastddsgen_supported_options`).

 Primitive types